jexuswebserver/jexus_docs/manager/getting-started/vscode.rst

 The extension has been published to `VS Code Marketplace <https://marketplace.visualstudio.com/items?itemName=lextudio.iis>`_ so you can install it easily from there.

-You should also install Jexus Manager following :doc:`/getting-started/install` as it is the required dependency.
+Jexus Manager is a prerequisite and should be installed following :doc:`/getting-started/install`.

 Select Existing Configuration Files
 -----------------------------------